|Nutrition Facts (per serving)|

 |Total Carbohydrate 74g||27%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 One of the most popular rice bowl dishes in Japan is gyudon—simmered beef served on top of steamed rice.
 Gyudon (or beef bowl) is like a comfort food for the Japanese.
 It can be prepared quickly and it has nutritious ingredients like beef, onion, rice, and sometimes egg.
 This is a great meal when you have a full schedule until dinner time.
 If you are tired of ordering in a pizza, think about gyudon tonight.

 In Japan, gyudon is sometimes served with a raw egg yolk or onsen tamago (poached egg) in the center of the meat and onion mixture.
 As raw eggs are not recommended in the U.S., you can try making onsen tamago by pouring beaten eggs into the pan right before serving so that they will be cooked.

-- Add beef to the pan and simmer for a few minutes.
+Add beef to pan and simmer for a few minutes until cooked.

-- Serve hot steamed rice into individual deep rice bowls.
+Serve hot steamed rice into individual deep rice bowls.
 Put simmered beef on top of the rice.
-Top with some benishoga (optional).
+Top with some optional benishoga.